Young Interpreter Scheme®

 What guidance and support is offered?

-• A range of branded badges, stickers and other items are available to purchase for a small additional cost
+- A range of branded badges, stickers and other items are available to purchase for a small additional cost.
+See order form

 What does it cost?

-£70 per school registration including unlimited access to either Primary or Secondary Moodle and one year’s access to subscription page (worth £25)
+£70 per school registration including unlimited access to either Primary or Secondary Moodle and cross-phase bonus materials.

 This page offers trained Young Interpreters exciting activities aimed to develop their skills and to keep them motivated in their role.
 This content was created in response to research which suggested that guiding pupils into their role after their training was crucial to the successful implementation of the scheme.